Andreas-Buchner/oon-boersenspiel-conservative/README.md

 The results will be stored in rating.csv, it is up to you to decide in which (and how many) stocks you want to invest.
 Note that in the OON-Börsenspiel only a small size of possible stocks are available (see symbols.csv).
 This might lead to the formula not working as well as expected.

+## Functionality
+### APIs used to get data
+First of all yfinance is used to get daily adjusted close prices from Yahoo Finance.
+Secondly a simple web scraper fetches total yield data for a given symbol from https://www.gurufocus.com/.
+All the calculations needed can be done with these two data points.
+### Calculations
+A Pandas Dataframe is being filled in each step of the execution.
+For the specific calculations such as the Momentum, numpy is used to get more accurate results.